 Sometimes our HOA lawyers advise our clients to seek a declaratory judgment.
 A court-ordered declaratory judgment determines the parties’ rights without ordering remedies or awarding damages.

 A declaratory judgment is often the best court of action if the HOA has ordered you to make a change or remove something from your property.

 In other circumstances, counterclaims against the HOA or an individual board member may be warranted.
 You must bring your claims in a timely manner or they will be lost forever.
 Don’t wait.

 The law provides a variety of remedies if your HOA is found to be violating the law.

 Here are a few of the remedies that may be available to you:

-If you believe that your HOA is acting illegally, unethically, or inappropriately, contact our attorneys.
-We provide an assessment.
-During that time we will discuss your options, so you can decide on a course of action.
+If you believe that your HOA is acting illegally, unethically, or inappropriately, contact our HOA lawyers.
+Let’s talk about what’s going on with your HOA.
 Call 303-688-0944 to begin your free case assessment.